1. Promulgated on July 18, 1944.

 As designated in this Act, compulsory enforcement by a court shall be implemented in cases of failure to pay the specified fine in due time.

-School-age citizens who are disabled, experiencing disease, have some developmental delay or disorder, or exhibit abnormal personalities or behaviors to an extent that precludes enrollment may be granted delayed enrollment if supporting evidence from public medical institutions is provided; however, enrollment is required once their health has been restored.
+School-age citizens who are disabled or whose health status precludes enrollment may be granted delayed enrollment if supporting evidence from public medical institutions is provided; however, enrollment is required once their health has been restored.

 School-age citizens with disabilities shall, after assessment by the committee responsible for their identification, and placement and provision of special education, which is within the jurisdiction of the competent education administrative authorities, be given a special education enrollment placement.
 Citizens assessed as requiring enrollment to be delayed may postpone enrollment for a maximum period of one year.
 The city, township, or district compulsory education committee shall also be notified.